 Considering that most people spend about one-third of their lives in bed, it's hardly surprising that mattresses can have a big impact on overall health.
 There are several types of mattresses, each with a particular set of advantages and disadvantages.
 Traditional innerspring models remain the most common, but newer alternatives -- including memory foam, latex foam, air mattresses and organic mattresses -- have gained favor with owners.

 Innerspring mattresses have been the most popular type of bed for decades, and countless styles, features and options are available.
 Models vary greatly in cost, from a few hundred dollars to several thousand.
 Price differences may depend on the number and size of the coils, the amount and type of padding, and details such as fabric and stitching.

-Compared to other mattresses, innerspring types tend to retain less body heat and come in a wider range of firmness levels.
-Yet they also transfer more motion, which can be a concern if you share your bed with a partner.
+Compared with other mattresses, innerspring types tend to retain less body heat and come in a wider range of firmness levels.
+Yet they transfer more motion, which can be a concern if you share your bed with a partner.
 They're also less durable and more prone to sagging than other mattresses.
 Most experts say innerspring models should be replaced after 10 years at most.

 Memory foam mattresses are made from visco-elastic foam, a type of foam that molds itself to the body.
 While the best-known manufacturer is Tempur-Pedic, several other companies offer less expensive versions.
 Many owners love sleeping on memory foam, but the sinking feeling it provides can take getting used to.
 Some people find that memory foam traps heat -- a complaint that makers have addressed with the development of gel-infused memory foam, which is designed to create a cooler sleeping surface.